kodack64/gitbook-plugin-quantumcircuit/README.md

 # gitbook-plugin-quantumviz
-Gitbook plugin for visualizing quantum circuit.
+Honkit plugin for visualizing quantum circuit.
-Converting `{% qcircuit %} ... {% endqcircuit %}` tags to the content of [quantum-viz.js](https://github.com/microsoft/quantum-viz.js).
+Converting `{% qcircuit %} ... {% endqcircuit %}` tags to the SVG image of quantum circuits using [two.js](https://two.js.org/), or to the WebGL canvas using [pixi.js](https://pixijs.com/).
+Since the number of WebGL canvas is limited, this plugin shows image with two.js by default.

 ## Install